3dcitydb/texture-atlas-creator/resource/license/README.txt

 	* In each run, group textures, which have similar properties, to one or more texture atlases.
 	* Maximum atlas size as an input.
-	* Five different packing algorithms.
+	* Three different packing algorithms.
 	* Different image formats as input like RGB, JPEG, PNG.
 Oracle's OrdImage is also supported.
 	* Different image output formats based on transparency of its content.